 Every woman donates.

-I'm very much looking forward to your participation, great networking and hope for all of you at the next appointment, whether in the Mudder- or capital (link to the group)!
+I'm very much looking forward to your participation, great networking and hope for all of you at the next appointment, whether in the mother- or capital city (link to the group)!

 All love wishes